kentor/www.kentor.dev/_posts/2015-03-17-testing-react-and-flux-applications-with-karma-and-webpack.md

 The benefit of this over rewire is that every call to `require('axios')` is mocked, not just in the module that we rewired.

+**Edit:** Mocking an http request library is probably a bad example.
+For that you should use something like [jasmine-ajax](https://github.com/jasmine/jasmine-ajax).

 ### Closing
 Using Karma and Webpack over Jest to test my React and Flux application, I saw around a 50x speed improvement in running my test suite.
-However, it takes a bit of effort to set up compared to Jest, and mocking a module's dependencies isn't as easy.
-Another problem is that when running Karma with `--no-single-run`, new test files won't automatically be added to the Webpack bundle, so restarting the Karma runner will be necessary.
-I haven't figured out a way fix that problem yet.
+However, it takes a bit of effort to set up compared to Jest, and mocking a module's dependencies isn't as easy. ~~Another problem is that when running Karma with `--no-single-run`, new test files won't automatically be added to the Webpack bundle, so restarting the Karma runner will be necessary.
+I haven't figured out a way fix that problem yet.~~ (Now Fixed!)

 Jest is really nice since it's so easy to set up, but that it's so [slow](https://github.com/facebook/jest/issues/116) is a deal breaker for me, and I don't know if it'll ever be fixed.
 If it gets faster I might think about switching back for its benefits, but until then I am enjoying the sub 200ms run times that will allow me to TDD.

+**Edit:** Sample repository demonstrating this technique, [react-flux-testing](https://github.com/kentor/react-flux-testing).